How to make your own chai tea blend or chai tea bags from scratch

 When the mix is completely cooled, place it in an airtight container.

-To make chai tea bags, place the desired amount of the blend in each tea bag (you’ll need half tablespoon per cup) and store in a cool and dry place until ready to use.
+To make chai tea bags, place the desired amount of the blend in each tea bag and store in a cool and dry place until ready to use.

 Once you have your chai tea blend, making tea bags couldn’t be easier: just place the desired amount on tea in an empty tea bags.